mohammadaliawan/ls-prep/revision_methodoly_ls_prep.md

 1. Revise the Introduction to Programming Book
 2. Make Flash Cards for Intro to Programming Book
 3. Solve Ruby Basics atleast 3 times before entering the Backend Course
+4. Solve Ruby Basics All of them One more time While Going through the below things
 4. Revise the Command Line Book
 5. Make Flash Cards for CMD Line Book
 6. Revise Git Book